linusx/pmc/README.md

 **Less Than** - Will show post less than that many days old.

 **Show Title** - If checked it will show the widget title.

+***

+## PMC Taxonomy Widget
+An widget which show up to 5 most recent posts, maximum of 30 days old, for posts with any associated term in that taxonomy

+Display the post title, post featured image thumbnail, and author name.
+The post title and image should link to the post.

+If placed in a post's sidebar, make sure the current post is not included in the list

+### Options
+**Title** - Widget title.
+Will display above the widget if it's not empty.

+**Show** - Will show that many posts in the widget.

+**Less Than** - Will show post less than that many days old.

+**Show Title** - If checked it will show the widget title.

+***

 ## PMC Comment Widget
 A widget which shows up to 1 post with the highest comment count by the selected author AND up to 1 most recent comment by the same author AND the author's gravatar.